Compare and Contrast Short Stories

 Independent working time(15 minutes)

-- Hand out the Compare Ghost Stories worksheet to students, and read the directions aloud.
+- Hand out the Compare and Contrast Fairy Tales worksheet to students and read the directions aloud.

 - Instruct students to read the two stories independently, and answer the questions on the second page.